 Doctor Who originally began in 1963.
 It revolved around a mysterious alien called the Doctor, who travels through time and space in his magnificent machine called the TARDIS, which stands for Time and Relative Dimensions in Space.

 Originally the TARDIS had the power to change its outside shape and size in order to blend in with its surroundings, whilst its inside shape and size remain the same.
-However the device that does this, called the Chamelion circuit,is damaged in the first episode, resulting in the TARDIS assuming the form of a police box for the rest of the series.
+The device that does this however; called the Chamelion circuit, is damaged in the first episode, resulting in the TARDIS assuming the form of a police box for the rest of the series.

 The Doctors real name and identity has never been revealed, with the Doctor merely being an alias.

-Originally the Doctor was played by William Hartnell, who played the character as a doddering, bad tempered, even somewhat callous, but still ultimately heroic character.
+Originally the Doctor was played by William Hartnell, who played the character as a doddering, bad tempered and even somewhat callous, but still ultimately heroic character.

-The Daleks were a race of totally inhuman monsters.
-Hideous slimy mutants, housed within tank like robots, the Daleks sought to exterminate all other life forms in the universe as they believed themselves to be the supreme beings.
+The Daleks were a race of hideous, slimy mutants, housed within tank like robots.
+They sought to exterminate all other life forms in the universe, as they believed themselves to be the supreme beings.
 Devoid of any compassion or pity, the Daleks were an instant sensation due to their ruthless nature, unique design, and frightening voices.

-Whenever the Doctor regenerates though his entire appearance and outer persona change, he is still the same man underneath, with the same consciousness, same memories, and same core personality.
+Whenever the Doctor regenerates, though his entire appearance and outer persona change, he is still the same man underneath.
+All of the Doctors possess the same consciousness, memories, and core personality.